A customer journey map is a visualisation of the route users take as they engage with a company, product, service or brand.

-At this initial stage we work with the client to define the goals of the exercise.
-As an example, these could include better understanding of the customer, reducing churn or improving customer experience.
+We work with you to define the goals of the exercise.
+For example, these could include better understanding of the customer, reducing churn or improving customer experience.
 We then select the audience for the exercise, ideally from a set of existing user personas.

 Research techniques are defined by the project requirements.
 These activities can either be qualitative or quantitative, examples include: